-Below the line marketing generally refers to marketing practices making use of forms of promotion that do not involve the use of mass media, where, in a firm’s use of an advertising agency, there is usually no commission charged by the advertising agency, and thus the expense typically appears ‘below the line’ on the ad agency’s bill to the firm.
+Below the line marketing (or BTL advertising) generally refers to marketing practices making use of forms of promotion that do not involve the use of mass media, where, in a firm’s use of an advertising agency, there is usually no commission charged by the advertising agency, and thus the expense typically appears ‘below the line’ on the ad agency’s bill to the firm.

 Whenever a start up, or a small businesses, begins advertising, it begins with Below the line marketing.
 Below the line marketing methods include comparatively low cost methods which are targeted towards a specific audience, and the communication is meant to reach directly to the customer.
 Most top companies use a combination of both – Above the line as well as below the line marketing.

-1) Internet marketing
+1) Internet Marketing

-a) Social media marketing – marketing through social media channels like Facebook, twitter, linked in, google plus or others.
+a) Social Media Marketing — marketing through social media channels like Facebook, twitter, linked in, google plus or others.
 Facebook pages can be used by companies to offer products to their customers and to get in touch with customers.
 Sponsored products can be used for promotions.
 Similarly, linked is in fact a proper B2B portal with many head hunters using linkedin for recruitment.
 Thus, social media marketing is by far the most commonly used tactics of below the line marketing

-b) Email marketing – Email marketing does not only involve push marketing like the old days.
+b) Email Marketing — Email marketing does not only involve push marketing like the old days.
 It has instead converted to a combination of push and pull marketing nowadays.
 Major banks and corporates communicate various offers to their customers through email to retain them or to cross sell products.
 Many companies start tapping into a database via email marketing.
 Many blogs and affiliate sites are also using Email marketing to sell products.

 Internet marketing can also use tools like Google or IOS apps.
 Viral videos too can be a part of internet marketing.
-The list of things you can do on the internet is ever growing and hence it is one of the strongest and fastest growing vehicle for BTL marketing.
+The list of things you can do on the internet is ever growing and hence it is one of the strongest and fastest growing vehicle for BTL advertising.

-2) Outdoor advertisements
+2) Outdoor Advertisements

 The target of outdoor advertisements is to get a higher mind share from the customer.
 Just by looking at the ad in a restaurant, or while driving on the road, or while sitting in the park, the customer begins to recall the ad when he is making a purchase, thereby giving the ROI as well as the brand equity to the brand which is advertising via outdoor advertisements.
 However, calculating ROI via outdoor advertisements is very difficult.

-3) Sales promotions
+3) Sales Promotions

 Ever noticed how E commerce companies have boomed in the last decade because of the word “SALE”.
 Every other month there is a sale.
 If not by one E commerce company, then by another.
 And each of them are at loggerheads on who can sell cheaper.